 - Planning Appeals Appeals can be made for a number of reasons, but most are made because planning permission has been refused.

-- Community Infrastructure Levy (CIL) Find more information on the levy and how it’s applied in Winchester District on these pages
+- Community Infrastructure Levy (CIL) Find more information on the levy and its application in the Winchester District on these pages.

 - Major Sites & Projects The major development sites in the Winchester District.